Acronis True Image vs. Malwarebytes

 ScreenShots

-Screenshot of Data control: backup in just two clicks, and all data and backup information is displayed in one placeScreenshot of A display of the data that is backed up, the number of backup versions in storage, and how many photos, videos, music and documents that are available to restore.
+Screenshot of data control, which supports backup in just two clicks, and all data and backup information is displayed in one placeScreenshot of a display of the data that is backed up, the number of backup versions in storage, and how many photos, videos, music and documents that are available to restore.